msft-mirror-aosp/platform.compatibility.cdd/3_software/3_10_accessibility.md

     user affordance to control these accessibility services.

-If device implementations include preloaded accessibility services, they:
+If device implementations include preinstalled accessibility services, they:

-*   [C-2-1] MUST implement these preloaded accessibility services as [Direct Boot Aware]( https://developer.android.com/reference/android/content/pm/ComponentInfo.html#directBootAware) apps when the data storage is encrypted with File Based Encryption (FBE).
+*   [C-2-1] MUST implement these preinstalled accessibility services as [Direct Boot Aware]( https://developer.android.com/reference/android/content/pm/ComponentInfo.html#directBootAware) apps when the data storage is encrypted with File Based Encryption (FBE).
 *   SHOULD provide a mechanism in the out-of-box setup flow for users to enable